 - 1.1 This document supports the Community Infrastructure Levy (CIL) Draft Charging Schedules prepared for Broadland, Norwich City and South Norfolk Councils.
-It does not form part of the Draft Charging Schedules. - 1.2 It outlines the relationship with the spatial strategy set out in the Joint Core Strategy for Broadland, Norwich and South Norfolk (the JCS), the common evidence base on infrastructure needs and viability and the role of CIL in supporting the Local Investment Plan and Programme (LIPP). - 1.3 This background and context document also explains some of the reasoning behind the Charging Schedules including: - the derivation of charging zones - the role of CIL in helping to close the funding gap between the cost of infrastructure needed and mainstream funding sources (including assumptions about the scale of affordable housing provision) - the approach to exemptions and in kind contributions - the staging of payments and - the potential effect of Localism - 1.4 Appendix 1 illustrates the kinds of infrastructure expected to be funded, in whole or part, through CIL, and those where funding through S106, or secured by condition or an agreement under S278 is expected to continue.
+It does not form part of the Draft Charging Schedules. - 1.2 Version 1 of this document was produced to support the Preliminary Draft Charging Schedule Consultation. - 1.3 Version 2 was updated and published to support the Draft Charging Schedule Publication. - 1.4 Version 3 has been updated following publication and will be submitted as part of the documents supporting the independent examination of the Draft Charging Schedules. - 1.5 This document outlines the relationship with the spatial strategy set out in the Joint Core Strategy for Broadland, Norwich and South Norfolk (the JCS), the common evidence base on infrastructure needs and viability and the role of CIL in supporting the Local Investment Plan and Programme (LIPP). - 1.6 This background and context document also explains some of the reasoning behind the Charging Schedules including: - the derivation of charging zones - the role of CIL in helping to close the funding gap between the cost of infrastructure needed and mainstream funding sources (including assumptions about the scale of affordable housing provision) - the approach to exemptions and in kind contributions - the staging of payments and - the potential effect of Localism - 1.7 Appendix 1 illustrates the kinds of infrastructure expected to be funded, in whole or part, through CIL, and those where funding through S106, or secured by condition or an agreement under S278 is expected to continue.

-2. Scale of development and spatial strategy

-2.1 The CIL Charging Schedules set out how developer contributions will be collected to help implement the proposals in the JCS.
+- 2. Scale of development and spatial strategy - 2.1 The CIL Charging Schedules set out how developer contributions will be collected to help implement the proposals in the JCS.
 The JCS was adopted in March 2011 and establishes a spatial strategy to guide future development within Broadland, Norwich and South Norfolk between 2008 and 2026 (with the exception of the area administered by the Broads Authority).
-The strategy set out in the JCS will be developed through the preparation of further development plan documents as set out in the respective Councils' Local Development Schemes.

-- 2.2 The scale of development proposed in the coming decades is very significant, with approximately 37,000 new dwellings being planned over the period 2008 to 2026.
+The strategy set out in the JCS will be developed through the preparation of further development plan documents as set out in the respective Councils' Local Development Schemes. - 2.2 The scale of development proposed in the coming decades is very significant, with approximately 37,000 new dwellings being planned over the period 2008 to 2026.
 This figure includes commitment outstanding at 2008 in the form of existing planning permissions and allocations, some of which are subject to S106 obligations providing for contributions to necessary infrastructure.
 Additional growth is likely through windfall developments. - 2.3 Approximately 27,000 additional jobs are expected to be created over the same period.
 Additional retail floorspace of approximately 23,000 square metres is also projected, although because of the volatility of the economy around the time the JCS was adopted, this was based on a shorter term forecast to about 2016. - 2.4 Under the CIL regulations (2010 and 2011) the adoption of the JCS allows the local planning authorities to prepare and submit Charging Schedules, which will enable funding to be collected for infrastructure needed to support/deliver proposed growth. - 2.5 The evidence base underlying the CIL Charging Schedules has also been jointly commissioned by the three local planning authorities and Norfolk County Council who have worked together to draft the proposed Charging Schedules.
 Although presented as separate schedules to comply with legal requirements, all three rely on the same evidence, are consistent with each other and are intended to support a common Local Investment Plan and Programme (LIPP).
 For this reason they will be submitted for consideration at one joint examination.